US STOCKS-Wall Street extends rally on U.S.-China trade optimism

 U.S. stock markets will be closed on Monday for the Martin Luther King Jr. holiday.

-Industrial stocks rose 1.9 percent, the second-most among the S&P 500’s major sectors, while the Philadelphia SE semiconductor index climbed 2.3 percent.
+Industrial stocks rose 1.7 percent, the most among the S&P 500’s major sectors, while the Philadelphia SE semiconductor index climbed 2.2 percent.
 Both groups of shares have been sensitive to trade developments.

-Technology stocks were the biggest boost to the S&P 500, rising 1.5 percent.
+Technology stocks were the biggest boost to the S&P 500, rising 1.2 percent, while the defensive utilities sector lagged.

-Even with the session’s gains, relatively light trading volume during the week indicated some investors were still waiting on the sidelines.
-On Friday, volume on U.S. exchanges was 7.99 billion shares, compared to the 8.44 billion average over the last 20 trading days.

-“A lot of people have liquidated their positions coming into earnings so that they can react quickly as earnings come out,” said Mark Otto, global market commentator at GTS in New York.
+Shares of Schlumberger NV jumped 7.7 percent after the oilfield services provider reported quarterly revenue that beat estimates.

+Shares of Netflix Inc, however, fell 4.1 percent after the video-streaming company forecast lower-than-expected revenue for the first quarter.

 Analysts have lowered their fourth-quarter earnings forecast for S&P 500 companies to 14.2 percent year-over-year growth from 20.1 percent estimated on Oct.
 1, according to IBES data from Refinitiv.

-Shares of Schlumberger NV jumped 8.1 percent after the oilfield services provider reported quarterly revenue that beat estimates.

-Shares of Netflix Inc, however, fell 4.0 percent after the video-streaming company forecast lower-than-expected revenue for the first quarter.

-Advancing issues outnumbered declining ones on the NYSE by a 2.93-to-1 ratio; on Nasdaq, a 2.26-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.63-to-1 ratio; on Nasdaq a 2.06-to-1 ratio favored advancers.

-The S&P 500 posted three new 52-week highs and no new lows; the Nasdaq Composite recorded 32 new highs and 22 new lows.
-(Reporting by April Joyner; Additional reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Bill Berkrot and Chris Reese)
+The S&P 500 posted three new 52-week highs and no new lows; the Nasdaq Composite recorded 30 new highs and 19 new lows.
+(Reporting by April Joyner; Additional reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur, Anil D’Silva and Bill Berkrot)